Briella-T/Database-Practice/README.md

    - Make sure the `.env` file exists in the project root
    - Verify the file format (no spaces around the `=` sign)
    - Restart the server after changing environment variables

-## Assignment Requirements Checklist

-- ✅ User attributes: User ID, First Name, Last Name, Email, Age
-- ✅ Can add a new user
-- ✅ Can edit an existing user
-- ✅ Can delete a user
-- ✅ Can sort users alphabetically (ascending and descending) by multiple attributes
-- ✅ Can search users by first name and/or last name
-- ✅ Instructions on how to start the application
-- ✅ All users stored in MongoDB Atlas
-- ✅ Frontend makes proper API calls to Node.js server
-- ✅ Data persists between start/stop cycles
-- ✅ Clean and readable styling
-- ✅ Environment variables for security

-## Support

-If you encounter any issues or have questions about the application, please check:
-1. The console output for error messages
-2. Your MongoDB Atlas connection settings
-3. The troubleshooting section above

 For development questions, ensure all prerequisites are met and environment variables are properly configured.